Are you planning a trip to Rio De Janeiro and wondering what are the best things to do in Rio De Janeiro? This post has you covered!

 Some of the best beaches in Rio de Janeiro are listed below.

 Classics: Copacabana, Ipanema and Leblon.

 Joatinga: It’s a local beach located in a bay.
 It has really calm waves and is surrounded by beautiful palm trees, it’s my favorite.
 I’m so glad that my friend told me about this beach because it was more secluded and felt like a mini getaway from the big city.
 A great beach to add on your list of places to visit in Rio.

 Praia Vermelha (Red beach): Very relaxing, with stand-up paddles for rent and it’s just near the bottom of the Sugarloaf mountain.

-Hope this helps with your trip planning!
+I hope this helps with your trip planning!
 Rio is such a beautiful city, rain or shine you’ll find something fun to do!

 FTC Disclosure: I may receive a commission for purchases made through links in this post.
 I only recommend products/services that I personally use and/or believe will add value to readers :) Love ya!
 Read my full disclosure.